xima-media/xm_tools/README.md

 5. Copy the folder *xm_tools* into the *typoconf/ext* folder of your TYPO3 installation.
 6. Activate *Xima Tools* in the Extension Manager.

-### Optional
-Adding the static template *Xima Tools* is optional.
-There are four TypoScript settings, which can also be set in the Constants Editor:
-* plugin.tx_xmtools.settings.loggingIsEnabled: enable some logging through the *\TYPO3\CMS\Core\Log\Logger*
-* plugin.tx_xmtools.settings.devModeIsEnabled: currently not in use
-* plugin.tx_xmtools.settings.jsSupportIsEnabled: use the integrated Javascript functions, e.g. serve parameters in Javascript.
-* plugin.tx_xmtools.settings.jsL10nIsEnabled: use global and translations from other extensions in Javascript as well.

 ## xm_tools in the TYPO3 Extension Repository
 * [xm_tools](http://typo3.org/extensions/repository/view/xm_tools)